php/php-langspec/spec/10-expressions.md

 overridden property or method.
 For a property, the value is that of the property, and is a modifiable lvalue if *member-selection-designator* is a modifiable lvalue.

+If *member-selection-designator* is a [*name*](09-lexical-structure.md#names), this operator is accessing a class constant.
+This form can not be used as an lvalue.

+If the operator is used as a *postfix-expression* for *function-call-expression* then the operator is accessing the method - which, outside of the object context, is treated as static method call.

+Inside of the object context when `$this` is defined and the called method is not `static` and the called class is the same of a parent of the class of `$this`, then the method is non-static with the same `$this`.
+Otherwise it is a static method call.

+Otherwise, the operator is accessing a static property.

 *relative-scope* designates the class with relation to the current class scope.
 From within a class, `self` refers to the same class, `parent` refers to the